zetalex/DPB2_App/README.md

     return 0;
 }
 ```
-This function executes an IIO_EVENT_MONITOR through its release file.
-It should be emphasised that this IIO_EVENT_MONITOR is slightly customized by us so as to include shared memory configuration to communicate the main application with it.
+This function executes the *IIO_EVENT_MONITOR* application through its release file.
+It should be emphasized that this *IIO_EVENT_MONITOR* is slightly customized by us so as to include shared memory configuration to communicate the main application with it.

 At first, it was recommended to use the function system() to execute the process as it was a bash script.
 Nevertheless, it did not resulted as expected so it was decided to use the function [execvp()](https://linux.die.net/man/3/execvp), which also provides us with a more visual and convenient way of passing the necessary arguments to the function.